hluk/copyq-docs/keyboard.rst

 tab, you can use predefined ones:

 - open "File - Commands/Global Shortcuts...",
-- click Add button,
+- click "Add" button,
 - select command (e.g. "Show/hide main window"),
-- change shortcut,
+- press a shortcut on keyboard,
 - click OK to save the dialog.